 What are Banking APIs?

 For example, a banking API is used to create a mobile banking fintech app for customers.
-This app allows them to enjoy various banking services such as connecting their cards to the app, checking account balances, paying bills, transferring funds, and many more at their fingertips.
+This app allows them to enjoy various banking services, such as connecting their cards to the app, checking account balances, paying bills, transferring funds, and many more, at their fingertips.

-Types of Banking APIs
+Types of Banking and Financial APIs

-The Banking API helps various companies in creating seamless and innovative customer experiences.
-There are 3 different types of Banking APIs.
-They are:
+The banking and financial API helps various companies in creating seamless and innovative customer experiences.

 1. Partner APIs